Skip to main content

 What it is

 Lightning Wallet is a custodial Solana wallet that Dequan creates for you and holds securely on its servers.
-You fund it from your main wallet, and Dequan can sign small trades on your behalf without prompting your main wallet for a signature each time.
-It is optional.
+Dequan signs trades on your behalf without requiring a wallet popup on every action.
+It is optional for users with a connected Solana wallet.
+For users who sign in with Google or email and have no external wallet, Lightning Wallet is your Solana wallet — your address, your balance, your profits.
+All in one place.
 It is sandboxed.
-It is withdrawable to your main wallet any time, no questions asked.
+It is withdrawable any time, no questions asked.

 How signing security works